shrinerb/shrine/doc/direct_s3.md

 </form>
 ```

-Notice that we needed to fetch the size of the uploaded file.
-The presence of
+Notice that we needed to fetch and assign the size of the uploaded file.
+This
-"size" metadata isn't required for this specific upload, but the absence of it
+is because this hash is later transformed into an IO which requires `#size`
-may cause problems later on when doing file migrations.
+to be non-nil (and it is read from the metadata field).

 ## Eventual consistency